valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest - Copy Sander.md

 The customer has instead of the an deployment of the ViBeX Pull Api an alternative with an deployment of a ViBex Push Service.
 This ViBeX Push Service will directly sent car data to the Data Retriever (same as described in Pull Scenario).
 This Data Retriever will service has hub for the data and consequently sent it to storage and the Data Processor.
 The Data Processor will create alerts that will be sent to Beijer's Clients

 The main advantage is that for this architecture no Job Scheduler and Job Worker is required which simplifies it.
 The numbers of messages, bandwidth usage and storage will remain the same.

+### Adding IoT Hub for real-time data and cloud to device communication

+Although the Vetuda system focusses on the ingestion of large amounts of data it does make sense to categorize these data streams.
+Data can be handled as it comes into the system to result in near-real-time alerts (hot path) while at the same time it can be analyzed later on together with data accumulated over time (cold path).

+Vetuda also has plans to extend their services with new types of vehicles that might not even involve the intermediate data provider role but consists of devices (vehicles) connecting to the cloud back-end directly.

+For these requirements to be satisfied we added one of the core Azure IoT Services into the mix, IoT Hub.
+IoT Hub makes sense for those scenario’s where a direct connection between an end node device or a gateway and the cloud is involved.
+It offers high-volume data ingest and a registry for potentially millions of devices.
+It communicates over multiple protocols like HTTP (mostly for backwards compatibility), MQTT (as it is the most popular protocol in M2M and IoT currently) and AMQP (a new, Microsoft backed, member in the IoT family offering updates specs compared to MQTT).

+When a fleet of devices is directly connected to the Vetuda back-end it also places the responsibility of device management in that domain.
+Luckily IoT Hub device management has multiple features that accelerate implementing device management.

+Under the hood IoT Hub is based on Azure Event Hubs and on the consumer side (reading the data from the buffer) the developer experience is identical

 Technical delivery